 RankBrain is Google’s artificial intelligence program that optimizes search results.
 RankBrain looks at user experience signals such as your:

-- Clickthrough rate – How often people click on your content
+- A Clickthrough rate (how often people click on your content)

-- Bounce rate – How quickly people leave without clicking around
+- A Bounce rate (how quickly people leave without clicking around)

-- Dwell time – How long people stay on your site
+- Dwell time (time people stay on your website)

 Improving these metrics can help boost your ranking.